zap-si/laravel-full-calendar/readme.md

-# Laravel 9 Full Calendar Helper
+# Laravel 10 Full Calendar Helper

-This is a fork of https://github.com/nelkasovic/laravel-full-calendar.
+This is a fork of https://github.com/defmost/laravel-full-calendar.
 A simple helper package to make generating [http://fullcalendar.io](http://fullcalendar.io) in Laravel apps easier.
-Because the package is abandoned I decided to fork and publish a version which should work with Laravel 6.
+The only reason we did this was to upgrade to Laravel 10.

 ## Installing
 Require the package with composer using the following command:

-    composer require defmost/laravel-full-calendar
+    composer require zapsi/laravel-full-calendar

 Or add the following to your composer.json's require section and `composer update`